 Though Lamarr died in 2000 at the age of 85, her accomplishments continue to be celebrated.
 She and Antheil were Inducted into the National Inventors Hall of Fame in 2014, and several books and graphic novels have been published to tell her story.
 The two books published last month are the first on Lamarr to be written specifically for children.

 As author Laurie Wallmark explains, “What Hedy Lamarr’s life teaches us — and it’s an important message for all kids to realize — is that you don’t have to choose to be just one thing.
 Hedy shows us anything is possible.”

 Innovators like Hedy Lamarr can serve as invaluable role models for children.
 According to research from Opportunity Insights, when children are exposed to inventors and invention early in life, they are more likely to become innovative adults.

 Learn More About Women in Innovation

-This month is Women’s History Month — a great time to introduce more children to inspiring innovators like Hedy Lamarr.
+March is Women’s History Month — a great time to introduce more children to inspiring innovators like Hedy Lamarr.
 The best place to start is with our NIHF Inductees, and you can find them all right here.